Trending Technology Alert: The Impact of 5G

 The Sprint for 5G

-Chinese-based companies Huawei and ZTE currently dominate the 5G market but the U.S government understands the impact this has on our nation.
+Chinese-based companies Huawei and ZTE currently dominate the 5G market, challenged only by companies like Nokia and Ericcson (neither of which are U.S.-based), but the U.S government understands the impact this has on our nation.

 In 2020, Congress passed multiple bills that mitigate China’s 5G takeover.
-The DoD specifically is allocating more resources to rapidly advance our nation’s own 5G networks.
-Advancement to the United States’ 5G networks is a direct advancement to our nation’s security
+The DoD specifically is allocating more resources to rapidly advance our nation’s own 5G networks, directly enhancing national security.